 is a Macintosh software that translates images to sound - or sound to images - and it gives you a lot of

 creative audio processing tools to manipulate any sound further.
 You can use MetaSynth as a complete soundfx and music production environment, or you can use it to create musical loops, sounds and samples for your favorite sequencer.
-MetaSynth 5.3 is the latest version (November 2011), and it is fully compatible with both MacOS 10.5, 10.6 and 10.7 (Lion).
+MetaSynth is fully compatible with the lastest MacOS (10.11).

 listen to how MetaSynth can sound!